This section applies only to the authentication of end-users, i.e. the users of your OutSystems applications.

 - On a daily timer

-- The data for all existing external users in the OutSystems database is updated.
-External users are the ones whose username contains a
+- The data for all existing users from external authentication sources in the OutSystems database is updated.
+These users are the ones whose username contains a

 The timer is named